WillFilipski/entro.py/README.md

 events, which contains no information on how these letters are arranged in a linear sequence. $H_1$ is only a function of the base composition of the sequence.
 We said that the maximum entropy state is characterized by equiprobable and independent events.
 Therefore we must ask the question "Does the occurence of any one base along the chain alter the probability of occurence of the base next to it?"
-This is not an entirely pointless inquiry, as stated by Elton, R.A.
-(1975):
+This is not an entirely pointless inquiry, as stated by R.A.
+Elton (1975):

 >What determines the order of bases in a particular nucleic acid sequence?
 The widely accepted answer is that ancestral sequences have been moulded by mutation and subsequent selection to give rise to the surviving descendants we see today.
 The relevance of this basic concept to the statistical analysis of sequences is that we can consider the ordering of bases to be under the influence of two factors, random and systematic.
 These would essentially correspond to the mutation and selection aspects of evolution, in that two sequences under the same selective pressure would be expected to show the same general trends in the frequency of given sub-sequences, but would differ randomly from one another as a result of different chance occurrences of mutational change.